-As relevant evidence is identified, the quality and reliability of this evidence is assessed by those conducting data collection.
-There are several methods and tools available for assessing evidence quality and identifying evidence limitations.
+As relevant evidence is identified, the quality and reliability of this evidence can be assessed by those conducting data collection.5 There are several methods and tools available for assessing evidence quality and identifying evidence limitations.
 The WHO "Guidance for the development of evidence-based vaccination-related recommendations" provides several tools to consider for assessing evidence quality, including the Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach and a template for applying this methodology.
 The evidence quality assessment conducted during the prioritization process should not replace the full evidence quality assessment conducted by NITAGs when considering and developing vaccine recommendations.
-At minimum, the following should be considered for assessing evidence quality, accuracy and reliability during a prioritization exercise:
+The following could be considered for assessing evidence quality, accuracy and reliability during a prioritization exercise: